Mateorovere/Mateorovere/README.md

 - 👀 I’m passionate about AI
 - ​🤖​ I'm a graduate on Artificial Intelligence at UNR (Universidad Nacional de Rosario)
 - 🌱 I’m currently improving my skills in MLOps, GANs and Reinforcement Learning
-- 💞️ I’m working as an Machine Learingn Engineer / AI Analyst at Terragene
+- 💞️ I’m working as an Machine Learingn Engineer at Terragene
 - 📫 How to reach me : https://www.linkedin.com/in/mateo-rovere and roveremateo@gmail.com

 <!---